VotreCafetier/NetworkMapSite/README.md

 # NetworkMapSite
-This is a network map project, mostly to pratice front-end.
+This is a network map project, mostly to pratice React and front-end.